 John is the editorial director for CarInsurance.com, Insurance.com and Insure.com.
 Before joining QuinStreet, John was a deputy editor at The Wall Street Journal and had been an editor and reporter at a number of other media outlets where he covered insurance, personal finance, and technology.

-Answer: If you only have liability coverage, you’re out of luck with fixing your car.
-If you have collision insurance, it will cover your back bumper — but only if the cost of repairs is more than your deductible amount.
+If you only have liability coverage, you’re out of luck with fixing your car if you hit a fire hydrant.
+If you have collision insurance, it will cover any damages due to collisions with other vehicles or stationary objects like fire hydrants.

 Use your car insurance for the big things and take care of smaller repairs yourself.
 So, even if the repair costs are just a bit more than your deductible, pay out of pocket instead of filing an auto insurance claim.
 This will keep a claim from going on your record and affecting your future car insurance rates.